 Did I mention that it’s also one hundred percent vegetarian?
 Which is odd for me because I usually always love meat in chili – but for this recipe, I didn’t miss it at all!
 With the combination of the different beans to the chunks of sweet potato – everything in this bowl works perfectly together and you aren’t lacking anything.

 This Chipotle Sweet Potato Chili is a cozy bowl of smoky spices, hearty beans and chunky diced sweet potato.
 The smoky flavors from the chipotle in adobo sauce is so delightful and zippy!
 It takes the creamy, hearty bowl of chili and elevates it to new heights with the subtle spiciness!

-One of the best things about this chili is that it’s a dump everything in a big ol’ pot and let it simmer type of chili.
+And one of the best things about this chili?
+It’s a dump everything in a big ol’ pot and let it simmer type of chili.
 It literally is the most low-maintenance dish you will find.
 And the longer you let it simmer, the better.
-The flavors are able to really meld together.
+The flavors are able to really meld together!

 - a sweet potato, diced into medium/large chunks